alibaba/GraphScope/docs/analytical_engine/key_concepts.rst

 SyncOnOuterVertex
 """""""""""""""""

 This is applied together with the BothInOut loading strategy.
-Under this case, each fragment $F_i$ sends the states of all its “mirror” nodes v to the corresponding fragments for synchronization, regardless of the directions of edges adjacent to v, e.g., the states of “mirror” nodes 1, 3, 9 and 12 are sent from $F_1$ to $F_0$ and $F_2$ for further synchronization.
+Under this case, each fragment $F_{i}$ sends the states of all its “mirror” nodes v to the corresponding fragments for synchronization, regardless of the directions of edges adjacent to v, e.g., the states of “mirror” nodes 1, 3, 9 and 12 are sent from $F_{1}$ to $F_{0}$ and $F_{2}$ for further synchronization.

 .. image:: ../images/sync3.png
   :alt: SyncOnOuterVertex